rabizgil/conway_gen_ai/README.md

 # Conway Game of Life Chatbot and RESTful game service

-## Challenge
+## Description
-To build a working implementation of CGoL as a RESTful service as poer MonumentAI challenge.
+This repository contains a working implementation of Conway's Game of Life as a RESTful service.
+The service takes a word, converts it into an ASCII bitmap and centers it on a grid.
+The service returns max score as the total number of spawned cells, number of generations passed until stable state, and the reason to stop. <br>

-Create a GenAI chat interface to communicate with the user, access RESTful service for results parsing specified words.
+The repository also contains a GenAI chat interface app built with Streamlit.
+The agent is created with LangGraph and is able to access the REST service to parse the results basing on user requests.

 ## Approach
 * Read the challenge, think about the project structure.
 Define mandatory functions.
 Used ChatGPT for structured options.